APEcs/newsagent/docs/Feeds.md

   to the count.
 With this you can tell it to skip items, so if you do `offset=5`, the first 5 newest items are skipped.

+* `maxage=<number><d|m|y>` controls the maximum age of the articles included in the feed.
+If this is specified, only articles less than the specified age will be included.
+The number specified is, by default, the age in days but you can append `m` or `y` to indicate that the number is a number of months or years, eg: `maxage=6m` will mean that the feed will include articles that are up to 6 months old, `maxage=2y` will include articles up to two years old.
+The default for this is `1y`, ie: articles up to one year old will be included in the feed.

 ### Examples

 The following will generate an RSS/Atom feed of the first 3 articles posted